apache/incubator-devlake-playground/README.md

 - [Python >= 3.12](https://www.python.org/downloads/)
 - [Poetry](https://python-poetry.org/docs/#installation)
 - Access to a DevLake database
-- A place to run a Jupyter Notebook (e.g. [VS Code](https://code.visualstudio.com/))
+- Optional: An IDE or plugin that supports running Jupyter Notebooks directly (e.g. [Visual Studio Code](https://code.visualstudio.com/))

 ## Usage
 1. Have a local clone of this repository.
 2. Run `poetry install` in the root directory.
-3. Open an example Jupyter Notebook from the `notebooks` directory in your preferred Jupyter Notebook tool.
+3. Either:
+    - navigate to the `notebooks` directory and run the jupyter server `poetry run jupyter notebook`
+    - navigate to one of the notebook files (`.ipynb`) in the `notebooks` directory from your IDE directly
 4. Make sure the notebook uses the virtual environment created by poetry.
 5. Configure your database URL in the notebook code.
 6. Run the notebook.